LuciusCao/kmeans/README.md

 # kmeans
 kmeans practice in python

-the basic functions have been included.
+only the basic functions have been included. randomly initializing and test repeat for several times should be added soon to avoid the algorithm go to its local minimum